 Zhoug and Chermoula are both usually green in color and have cilantro.
 As you can see, one of the sauces leans more orange, while the other is green.
 They both were fairly similar in taste because of the over-powering cilantro.

-I believe that a person either likes cilantro or doesn’t care for it at all.
+I believe a person either likes cilantro or doesn’t care for it.
 Personally, I fall into the don’t care for it at all category.

 You also won’t feel guilty about eating it either.
 The dish is obviously not heavy-laden in calories.
 But, unfortunately, it isn’t memorable either.